The Evolution of Daoism

 it is the ultimate source of the myriad things.

-we can distinguish between four
+We can distinguish between at least five

 by the Inner Chapters (1-7) of the Zhuangzi, portions of the Daodejing,

-and a short text called the Neiye
+and the Neiye

 which provides detailed information about the meditation/breath control